 Seats – usually made from fibreglass or aluminium frames, they are long, thin and flat, also housing wiring and the bike’s battery.
 Very lightly padded and covered with either vinyl or leather, they’re designed to be light weight rather than comfortable though more comfortable seats can be found.

 Handlebars – referred to as the ‘Clubman’ design, they’re much lower than factory standard bars, though some riders simply flip the bike’s existing handlebars upside down so they sit lower.

 Fuel Tank – your traditional Café Racer fuel tank is long, narrow, and has indents on the sides to allow riders to grip the tank with their knees.
 They can be metal or fibreglass but make sure it complies with your state’s vehicle regulations.

-Carburettors – a racer’s carburettors will usually be rebuild to be lighter than the factory standard models.
+Carburettors – a racer’s carburettors will usually be rebuilt lighter than the factory standard models.

 Other parts – other modifications include the exhaust, lighting, tyres, brakes and brake lines.

 Because of all the modifications people make necessary, if you’re buying a used bike that has been modified into a Café Racer you should ask for a logbook of all the modifications at the very least, or even an assessment from an Approved Engineer or the Department of Transport and Main Roads.